ryouze/ryouze.github.io/content/posts/ipython-cheatsheet.md

 ### Function Profiling with `%prun`

 When you know your code is slow, `%prun` helps you find out *why*.

 It runs your code with the standard Python `cProfile` profiler and provides a detailed report showing how many times each function was called and the total time spent inside each one.
-This is invaluable for pinpointing bottlenecks.

 ```ipython
 In [1]: %prun a_slow_function()